How to Clean a Cast Iron Skillet Properly (Step-by-Step Guide)

 How to Clean A Cast Iron Skillet

-Clean immediately after every use
+1. Clean it immediately after use

-Dry the skillet thoroughly
+2. Dry the skillet completely

-Season your cast iron skillet
+3. Season the cast iron skillet

 This is when you season your cast iron skillet.
 I have a whole post dedicated to how to season cast iron right here, but here’s a quick version.
 You want to apply a light coat (about 1/2 teaspoon) of vegetable oil (I recommend refined coconut oil) or melted vegetable shortening to the inside of the skillet, using a cloth or a paper towel.
 Continue to wipe the skillet’s surface until it’s dark, smooth, and no excess oil residue remains.